-WARP3D is under continuing development as a research code for the solution of large-scale, 3-D solid models subjected to static and dynamic loads.
+WARP3D is under continuing development as a research and production quality code for the solution of large-scale, 3-D solid models subjected to static and dynamic loads.
 The capabilities of the code focus on fatigue & fracture analyses primarily in metals.
-WARP3D runs on laptops-to-supercomputers and can analyze models with several million nodes and elements.
+WARP3D runs on laptops-to-supercomputers and can analyze models with millions of nodes and elements.
 See Capabilities page for detailed list of features.

-- The code development and management site at GitHub.
+The code development and management site at GitHub.
 The default (master) branch is maintained with continuous updates to the source code, supporting build files and the history/tracking of all changes are available for download at this site.
-The git configuration management system operated by GitHub is adopted for this activity.